gpropf/clarity/README.md

 `void HybridNode<V>::setCppValFromJSVal(const val &jsval)`: Writes the provided val object into the cppVal_ according to the template type using the emscripten as() method.
 At the end it calls pushValToPeers().

 `virtual void HybridNode<V>::updateNodeFromDom()`: The main driver of the data flow.
 When the user uses a control, the method `static INLINE void ClarityNode::updateNodeFromDomById(int id)` gets called and starts the update process moving data "down" from the DOM into the modelVal and possibly also "sideways" to the node's peers (if any).
+Actually, now that I've solved the problem with storing a pointer to a subclass of ClarityNode in JSProxyNode, we just call the updateNodeFromDom() method of each node directly from the JavaScript event listener.
+Eventually the static method that uses the node id will be phased out.

 #### Troubleshooting Common Problems